sonic-net/SONiC/doc/event-alarm-framework/event-alarm-framework.md

 Applications act as producers of events.

 Event consumer class in eventd container receives and processes the event whenever a new one is produced.
-Event consumer manages received events, updates event history table and current alarm table and invokes logging API, which constructs message and sends it over to syslog.
+Event consumer manages received events, updates event history table, current alarm table, event_stats table and alarm_stats tables and invokes logging API, which constructs message and sends it over to syslog.

 Operator can chose to change properties of events with the help of event profile.
-Default event profile is stored at /etc/sonic/evprofile/default.json.
+Default event profile is available at */etc/sonic/evprofile/default.json*.
 User can download the default event profile, modify and upload it back to the switch to apply it.

 Through event profile, user can change severity of any event and also can enable/disable a event.

 Through CLI, REST or gNMI, event history table and current alarm table can be retrieved using various filters.

 ### 3.1.1 Event Producers
 Application that need to raise an event, need to use event notifiy API ( LOG_EVENT ).
 This API is part of *libeventnotify* library that applications need to link.

-For one-shot events, applications need to provide event-id (name of the event), source, dynamic message, and event state set to NOTIFY.
+For one-shot events, applications need to provide event-id (name of the event), source, dynamic message, and event action set to NOTIFY.

-For alarms, applications need to provide event-id (name of the event), source, dynamic message, and event state (RAISE_ALARM / CLEAR_ALARM / ACK_ALARM).
+For alarms, applications need to provide event-id (name of the event), source, dynamic message, and event action (RAISE_ALARM / CLEAR_ALARM / ACK_ALARM).

+Eventd maintains a json file of events and alarms at sonic-eventd/etc/sonic/evprofile/default.json.
-The eventd maintains a static map of event-ids.
-Developers of events need to declare event-id of new events and other characteristics - severity and static message that gets appended with dynamic message.
+Developers of new events or alarms need to update this file by declaring name and other characteristics - severity, enable flag and static message that gets appended with dynamic message.
-The static map is located at eventd/lib/src/eventstaticmap.h

 ```
+{
+    "__README__": "This is default map of events that eventd uses.
+Developer can modify this file and send SIGINT to eventd to make it read and use the updated file.
+Alternatively developer can test the new event by adding it to a custom event profile and use 'event profile <filename>' command to apply that profile without a eventd restart.
+Developer need to commit default.json file with the new event after testing it out.
+Supported severities are: 'critical', 'major', 'minor', 'warning' and 'informational'.
+Supported enable flag values are: 'true' and 'false'.",

+    "events": [
-std::unordered_map<std::string, EventInfo_t> static_event_map = {
+        {
+            name: "PORT_MTU_UPDATE",
+            severity: "informational",
+            enable: "true",
-    {"PORT_MTU_UPDATE",           {"informational", "true", "Port MTU is updated. "}},
+            message:"Port MTU is updated."
+        },
+        {
+            name: "TEMPERATURE_EXCEEDED",
+            severity: "critical",
+            enable: "true",
-    {"TEMPERATURE_EXCEEDED",      {"critical",      "true", "Temperature threshold is 75 degrees. "}},
+            message:"Temperature threshold is 75 degrees."
-    {"PORT_LEARNING_MODE_UPDATE", {"informational", "true", "Learning mode updated. "}},
+        },
+        {
+            name: "PORT_LEARNING_MODE_UPDATE",
+            severity: "informational",
+            enable: "true",
+            message:"Learning mode updated."
+        },
+        {
+            name: "TAM_SWITCH_ID_CHANGE",
+            severity: "informational",
+            enable: "true",
-    {"TAM_SWITCH_ID_CHANGE",      {"informational", "true", "Switch-id has been changed."}}
+            message:"Switch-id has been changed."
         }
+    ]
+}
 ```
 The format of event notify API is:

 definition:
 ```
-    LOG_EVENT(name, source, state, MSG, ...)
+    LOG_EVENT(name, source, action, MSG, ...)
 ```
 - name is name of the event
 - source is the object that is generating this event
-- state is either NOTIFY, RAISE_ALARM, CLEAR_ALARM or ACK_ALARM
+- action is either NOTIFY, RAISE_ALARM, CLEAR_ALARM or ACK_ALARM

 Usage:
 For one-shot events: